charlie39/BooksPWA/README.md

-A simple Angular PWA for query books from http://openlibrary.org and okta hosted login authentication.
+A simple Angular PWA for query books from http://openlibrary.org API and okta hosted login authentication.